Daithí Ó Drónaí: In Flight (Album) (2014)

-At the start of 2012 Daithi was approached by Sony Music Ireland, and signed a development and record deal with the company.
-Daithi began working with David Kitt, learning song writing and structure.
+At the start of 2012 Daithí was approached by Sony Music Ireland, and signed a development and record deal with the company.
+Daithí began working with David Kitt, learning song writing and structure.
 He then went on to work with Ian Ring, a producer from Cork band Young Wonder.
-Ian began teaching Daithi production skills, and the pair went on to record several songs for Daithi's debut album.
-During the process, Daithi developed an interest in pop music, which became the focus for In Flight.
+Ian began teaching Daithí production skills, and the pair went on to record several songs for Daithí's debut album.
+During the process, Daithí developed an interest in pop music, which became the focus for In Flight.

 "I started working on the idea of making tunes which would sound amazing on radio.
 Myself and Ian even made up these rules: three minutes or under, get to the chorus as fast as possible, a tiny intro.
 Certain chord structures work really well on the radio.
-When we started writing, we came up with these amazing songs.”
+When we started writing, we came up with these amazing songs."

 The album was well received in Ireland and the Uk.
-The Irish Times gave the album 4 stars in their review, and said "It’s one radio-friendly, dancefloor-teasing nugget after another, an album of superbly sculpted tracks each primed to catch the ear."
+The Irish Times gave the album 4 stars in their review, and said "It's one radio-friendly, dancefloor-teasing nugget after another, an album of superbly sculpted tracks each primed to catch the ear."

 Talking about the lead single Chameleon life, The Guardian said the track "has a sophistication that sets it apart from the tsunami of identikit EDM bangers that are out there, riding a wave of euphoria that barely lets up throughout its three and a half minutes.".
 Chameleon Life went on to be nominated for a choice music prize.
 Pigeons and Planes stated that the second single Case Closed "is the sort of soulful deep-house that could either capture a dancefloor late in the throes of the night or soundtrack more personal (albeit beat-driven) moments, intelligent house music that employs pop structure and good writing (usual themes of love, relationships gone wrong, and striving on through it all abound) to complement a warm groove."